 The New Construction Yield:

 The data is attached here for your reference.
-BOE board member VicKy Cutroneo put many efforts on this and shared this data with me.
+I am very grateful that BOE board member VicKy Cutroneo put many efforts on this and shared this data with me.

 The Adequate Public Facilities Ordinance (APFO) School Capacity charts are utilized as part of the growth management process of Howard County for new residential developments.
 The test year for the 2021 APFO School Capacity Charts is SY 2024-25.
 For SY 2024-25, there are 22 elementary, six middle, and five high schools listed as constrained.
 Additionally, there are two elementary school regions listed as constrained, which constrains two additional schools, bringing the total to 24 elementary schools. (see Attachment 2).